danadria/danadria.github.io/_pages/about.md

 🤝 Want to get in touch?
 ======

-If we share interests, are interested in one of my past projects, or would like to consult me about your present work, feel free to [reach out!](mailto:danadria@uu.nl)
+If we share interests, you are interested in one of my past projects, or would like to collaborate or consult me about your present work, feel free to [reach out!](mailto:danadria@uu.nl)

 <br><br>